 Special meeting to vote on a new constitution

-It has been developed over the past six months, drawing on experience from Cape York NRM’s first decade of operation, and input from the existing Board of Directors and members.
+The proposed constitution has been developed over the past six months, drawing on experience from Cape York NRM’s first decade of operation, and input from the existing Board of Directors and members.

 Members can vote in person or by proxy.
 Those attending the meeting are welcome to camp for the night at Wolverton Station.
-There’ll be a celebration BBQ, with food provided.
-BYO drinks.
+There will be a Meet and Greet BBQ, with food provided and BYO drinks.

 |proposed Constitution - Cape York Natural Resource Managment Ltd 2021.pdf||505.96 KB|